tetli/snake-on-de10-lite/README.md

 ## Overview

 This project implements the Snake game using C and Assembly.
-It is designed to run on a bare-metal RISC-V environment (specifically targeting a soft-core on the DE10-Lite).
 The game features graphical output, interrupt-driven game logic, and hardware control via memory-mapped I/O.

 ## Features